Big Cartel Review

 After some time spent haunting forums, customer review sites, and comment threads, I’ve come up with the most commonly mentioned complaints about Big Cartel.
 Here are the top complaints:

-- Restrictions On Free Plan: The free plan does not allow you to edit HTML or create discount codes.
+- Restrictions On Free Plan: The free plan does not allow users with free Big Cartel shops to edit HTML or create discount codes.

 Positive Reviews & Testimonials

-There’s a lot of good to talk about with Big Cartel.
-Big Cartel earns 4-stars out of 5 according to G2 Crowd’s ratings.
+It’s easy to find good things to talk about with Big Cartel.
 Here’s what the people of the internet mention most often:

 - Great Alternative To Etsy: Most Big Cartel users are the type who would otherwise belong to the Etsy community.
-Big Cartel allows them to sell the same products independently, without direct competition from other artists and without that pesky 5% transaction fee.
+Big Cartel allows them to sell the same products independently, without direct competition from other artists and without Etsy’s pesky transaction fees.
 Big Cartel also gives artists more power to build their brands, apart from the Etsy marketplace.

-Other positive reviews discussed the company’s reliable uptime, elegant web design, and that there are no additional transaction fees.
+Other positive reviews discussed the company’s reliable uptime, elegant web design, and the fact that Big Cartel does not charge additional transaction fees.

 One Big Cartel user commented: